Disclaimer: Just a fan. Don't own anything and certainly not making any money out of this.

 Lucius and Bellatrix grabbed him and strapped him to the centre of an elaborate rune circle.

 "Has your mind snapped yet or do you still remember the prophecy Harry?"
 Harry didn't respond but his eyes said it all.
 "Hmmm- I guess you do.
 It says that I cannot be killed by anyone's hand except for yours and you cannot be killed unless I kill you myself.
-Of course prophecies are always open to interpretation but me, being an integral part of it, chose it interpret it so!
+Of course prophecies are always open to interpretation but me, being an integral part of it, chose to interpret it so!
 Do you understand?"

 The words pierced through Harry's mind and dread began to spread through his gut.

 "Ooh it looks like you understand!"
 Voldemort said in delight.
 He grabbed a fist full of Harry's hair, yanked his face up and looked into his dull green eyes.
 "I win Potter.
-My horcruxes will keep me alive forever and my life cannot be taken by anyone else," he whispered and once again tried to penetrate the boy's mind.
+My horcruxes will keep me alive forever and my life cannot be taken by anyone else," he whispered and once again tried to penetrate the anguished boy's mind.
 This time he succeeded.
 He saw Harry's entire life flash before his eyes and at long last, he let Harry's head fall back on the floor.
 He had learnt whatever he needed to know.

 He stared down at the boy's shivering body dispassionately before sighing and stepping back.
 "Begin," he commanded.